datafold-dev/datafold/README.rst

 Also none of the tool should break the code or alter its behaviour.

-To set up the tools, the most convenient way is to install the git commit-hooks via the tool `pre-commit <https://pre-commit.com/>`_ (it installs with the development dependencies).
-To install the hooks run from root directory:
+To set up the tools, the most convenient way is to install the git commit-hooks via the `pre-commit <https://pre-commit.com/>`_ (installs with the development dependencies).
+To install the git-hooks run from root directory:

 .. code-block:: bash